mliezun/bierecode/docs/cloudflare-functions.md

 by Terraform:

 - `UPDATES_KV` – Workers KV namespace storing community updates.
 - `DB` – Cloudflare D1 database powering Better Auth.
+The workflow applies `infra/d1.sql` so the schema is ready before any requests.

 When running locally with `wrangler pages dev` these bindings are defined in `wrangler.toml` so the functions behave the same as in